 “Social media platforms including Twitter, Facebook, Tencent and Tiktok have also taken steps to limit the spread of misinformation,” he said in his prepared report to the board.
 “Our global connectedness is a weakness in this outbreak, but it is also our greatest strength.
 We need strong public-private partnership to find solutions.”

-The companies have been posting prominent links to WHO content and, in some cases, removing misleading content or at least making it harder for the false claims to be found in ordinary searchers and on news channels.
+The companies have been posting prominent links to WHO content and, in some cases, removing misleading content or at least making it harder for the false claims to be found in ordinary searches and on news channels.

 Google and WHO announced that searches for “coronavirus” would trigger an “SOS Alert” that sends users to a curated search results page with resources from the U.N. health agency, including news updates and safety tips.
 The information is being made available in the six official U.N. languages: Arabic, Chinese, English, French, Spanish and Russian.

 Google also said its philanthropic arm, Google.org, gave a $250,000 direct grant to the Chinese Red Cross to support coronavirus relief efforts, and the company launched an internal fundraising campaign for the same purpose to which Google staff had contributed more than $800,000 so far.